Sanjeeta773/merge-conflict-assignment/README.md

-# README Title by Person A
+# README Title by Person B